kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ### Deploy version 1 of the application

 We'll deploy the first version of the application to Azure.

-This typically takes around 3 to 5 minutes to complete.
+Review the [V1 Bicep template](v1_template.bicep) that contains IaC definitions for Azure Container Apps Environment and other related services such as Log Analytics and a Storage account for the queue.
+Notice the individual container app resources

 ```bash
 az deployment group create \